 With an average of 25 departures from Gothenburg to Copenhagen and vice versa every day, the flexibility is a big bonus of train travel.
 It will cost you around £40 for a single ticket with a round trip costing double.

 I love travelling by train but do find multiple changes a bit of a pain.
-Luckily, that’s not a problem when you travel from Copenhagen to Gothenburg on the train, as all the services are direct.
+Luckily, that’s not a problem with the train from Copenhagen to Gothenburg as all the services are direct.
 That’s one of the main reasons the train gets a big thumbs up from me!